 Black Moon Rising makes its UK debut on Blu-ray, with a brand new 2K restoration from the original 35mm interpositive.
 The transfer, presented in a ratio of 1.85:1, is bright with vivid colours and natural looking skin tones.
 Compared to an earlier DVD released by budget label Boulevard over a decade ago, fine detail is significantly improved, such as textures in clothing and background decoration.
 Those who are sharp-eyed may observe the occasional speck, but nothing too drastic.
 The enhanced clarity only further accentuates Jones' craggy features.

 The audio choices are: 2.0 stereo and DTS-HD MA 5.1.
 Both options do a fine job, with dialogue crisp throughout and Lalo Schifrin's score suitably dynamic.
 No imperfections were detected.
 Optional English subtitles are also included.

 The original 1986 film and VHS releases were rated 18 and slightly trimmed by the BBFC (reducing a scene where Quint is beaten), though these cuts were waived for the DVD.
 The BD carries a 15 certificate and is similarly uncut.

-Arrow Video are releasing Black Moon Rising in the UK only.
+Arrow Video is releasing the film in the UK only.
 However, in the US it will be distributed by Kino Lorber during May 2019, with identical disc content.